Vanillajaviscript/SEI-CAPSTONE-FRONTEND/README.md

 ### User Stories
 - As a user, I want to:
-  - Create, read, update, and delete a dog post
+  - Create, read, update, and delete an animal post
   - Be authenticate to perform crud operations
   -